-The Ostler Group Uses SurveyTown’s White-Label Function to Gather Valuable Data and Drive Revenue
+The Ostler Group Uses SurveyTown’s White Label features to Gather Data for Its Customers and Drive Revenue

 What is your company and who does it serve?
 What is your role at the company?